All articles

 Signs of Possible Learning Disorders in Teens

 Fortunately, there are many ways to compensate for learning challenges.
-Here are 11 signs that a teenager needs a professional evaluation:
+But the first step is to recognize the challenge.

 1. Being disorganized.
 It can be puzzling why otherwise smart students seem incapable of keeping themselves on track even when they want to be.
 For instance, they might do homework but don’t turn it in.
 There can be so much going on in their head that they can’t differentiate things that truly matter from those that don’t.